jtebert/document-everything/docs/projects/keyboard.md

 For now, though, we do have a fully functional keyboard!
 It just doesn't (yet) have the power to type emoji.

+### January Update

+I did finally get the unicode to work, with a caveat (for now).
+The problem was that I had the base layer in the firmware set to QWERTY, and then had my computer switching the layout to Colemak in software, like I've always done.
+The problem is that this also translated the character strings that the keyboard was trying to send to generate unicode.
+I was trying to get it to send `Ctrl`+`Shift`+`u`, but the computer thought that that was a `u` from a QWERTY-programmed keyboard that had to be "translated" to Colemak, so it interpretted the series of keystrokes as `Ctrl`+`Shift`+`i` instead... which does not give me unicode.
+Instead it just followed this by spitting out the series of characters that should have made up the unicode.

+But that spitting out the characters was actually the clue that let me solve the problem.
+For example, instead of typing out `1F620` to give me an angry face emoji like I expected, I got `1T620`.
+Guess what?
+Typing `f` on a QWERTY keyboard gets translated to having typed `t` on a Colemak layout.

+The way I truly figured this out, though, was by posing the question on a forum, trying to write up a thorough question, and then figuring out the solution to my problem in the process.
+I rubber duck debugged myself.(I left the question as a monument to my ability to sort of solve my own problems, and also in the hopes that it might help someone else in the future.)

+The solution was to change the base layer in the firmware to have a Colemak layout instead of QWERTY, and then have the OS treat it as a QWERTY keyboard.
+Essentially, changing where the burden of layouts is.
+(Side note: in order to still retain use of the [dead keys](https://en.wikipedia.org/wiki/Dead_key) to get things like umlauts, I had to use the "English (intl., with AltGr dead keys)" layout in Ubuntu.
+Maybe I should add those to the Function layer.)

+The caveat that I mentioned, though, is that you can now *only* type with a Colemak layout at the moment, because I haven't gotten around to having the option to switch the layout on the keyboard to QWERTY.
+It's [totally possible](https://beta.docs.qmk.fm/features/feature_advanced_keycodes#switching-and-toggling-layers), but it's late and I'm tired right now.
+The additional challenge with this is that I want to have the unicode keys line up in a somewhat meaningful way with the letter key they're on top of, which I think requires having multiple function/emoji layers to handle this.
+I'll try it... later.

 ## How does this work?

 A keyboard matrix is pretty simple to set up and wire, but it's not necessarily intuitive how it's possible to figure out the key pressed from this wiring setup -- and that's the interesting part of this project!
 I found these explanations from [komar's techblog](http://blog.komar.be/how-to-make-a-keyboard-the-matrix/) and [PCB Heaven](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) useful.